permissions-dispatcher/PermissionsDispatcher/ktx/README.md

 ## permissionsdispatcher-ktx

-**Note: the status of the module is now alpha and we're looking forward to your feedback!**

-permissionsdispatcher-ktx aims to let developers cope with runtime permissions handling in declarative way without using annotation processing([kapt](https://kotlinlang.org/docs/reference/kapt.html)).
+`permissionsdispatcher-ktx` aims to let developers cope with runtime permissions handling in a declarative style without using annotation processing([kapt](https://kotlinlang.org/docs/reference/kapt.html)).

 Let's see a minimum example, in which you register a `MainActivity` which requires `Manifest.permission.CAMERA`.